open-sdg/open-sdg/docs/hosting/aws-s3.md

 Out of the box, your AWS S3 site will be viewable at a default AWS domain name.
 This might be something similar to: "http://www.my-bucket-name.org.s3-website-us-east-1.amazonaws.com/".

 This URL can be customised, of course, to any domain you own.
-More details are available [here](https://docs.aws.amazon.com/AmazonS3/latest/dev/website-hosting-custom-domain-walkthrough.html).
+More details are available in this [official Amazon S3 documentation](https://docs.aws.amazon.com/AmazonS3/latest/dev/website-hosting-custom-domain-walkthrough.html).

 ## Set-up